pbs-assess/TTTworkshop/README.md

 from a similar understanding, to share understanding in building stock assessment documents, and to generate efficiencies by easily sharing computer code.

+## Workshop dinner

+We will likely have a group dinner on the Thursday evening.

 ## Prerequisites
 Very proficient in R: know how to write functions, construct and tailor figures.